-Year 11- Unit 1
+Year 10 & 11- Unit 1

 In this unit learners will gain a comprehensive knowledge and understanding of the hospitality and catering industry including provision, health and safety, and food safety.
 They will then sit a written examination based on the topics covered in Unit 1.
+Theory is taught throughout years 10 and year.
+Exam is sat in the summer term of year 11.